Santa Clara station (Metrorail)

 Santa Clara station is a station on the Metrorail rapid transit system in the industrial district of the Allapattah neighborhood in Miami, Florida.
 This station is located near the intersection of Northwest 12th Avenue (State Road 933) and 20th Street.
 It opened to service December 17, 1984.
 Along with Brownsville station, Santa Clara is generally the lowest ridership station on the system.

 Station layout

-The station has two tracks served by an island platform.
+The station has two tracks served by side platforms.
 Access to the station is from the southwest corner of Northwest 21st Street and Northwest 12th Avenue.